 Six Tips for Showing Up and Adding Value

 - Make Showing Up Every Week a Priority – while we do have a relaxed attendance policy, you’re still expected to show up 3 out of 4 meetings.
-My suggestion is to seldom miss barring major catastrophe.
-Act as if this is the most important meeting of the week or a class that you signed up for at college and had to buy a $1,000 textbook.
+My suggestion is to seldom miss barring major catastrophes.
+Act as if this is the most important meeting of the week or a class you signed up for at college and had to buy a $1,000 textbook.

 - Show up early and stay late – the extra time and commitment to your teammates will grow and deepen relationships.
 Plus, you’ll have a chance to meet visitors and help them feel welcome.